 Sometimes a hush puppy or two will flip themselves over.
 Use a slotted spoon or frying utensil to turn the rest so they cook evenly.

 6. The Finish:

 Hush puppies are usually done at the point you think they might need to cook longer—when the rough bumps or high spots are rich golden brown.
 Oil may be used for one more fry job if stored properly.
-After all the hush puppies are cooked, let the oil cool thoroughly.
+After all are cooked, let the oil cool thoroughly.
 To remove cooked particles, strain the oil through a fine wire-mesh strained lined with cheesecloth or a coffee filter.
 Use a funnel to pour the oil into an empty vegetable oil bottle or a disposable plastic container with a lid.
 Label, date, and store in the fridge; use within one month.